reubenharry/haskell-docs/Contributing.md

 **Do** have explanation that `[..]` is infinite, and of laziness, since that is likely to be unfamiliar.
 Parenthetically mention Python's iterators for comparison.

-**Don't**: explain whether `[0..9]` includes `9`, since a user can try for themselves.
+**Don't**: explain whether `[0..9]` includes `9`, since a user can try for themselves, or see from examples in the docs.

 **Maybe** mention instance signatures and the corresponding extension.
-But probably don't, because once a user understands enough, they can learn about this themselves.
+But probably don't, because the Haskell Language Server will make it easy to discover it.

 ## show > tell